mirzafahad/embedded_c_style_guide/style_guide.md

 #### 8.3 Switch Statements
 - Each `case`'s content should be enclosed by braces (`{}`).
 - The `break` for each `case` shall be indented to align with the associated `case`, rather than with the contents of the `case` code block.
-Switch statments are prone to errors such as omitted break statements and unhandled cases.
+Switch statements are prone to errors such as omitted break statements and unhandled cases.
 By aligning the `case` labels with their `break` statements it is easier to spot a missing `break`.
 - All switch statements shall contain a `default` block.
 - Any case designed to fall through to the next shall be commented to clearly explain the absence of the corresponding `break`.